Moving Tips in Naples, FL

 We recommend that you have our professionals pack for you.
 We’re trained in proper procedures, have the right materials, and can do it in about a quarter of the time.

-We strongly recommend that on your Naples moving or Ft Myers moving jobs we crate or pack all marble tops, glass tabletops, heavy wall ornaments, mirrors, pool table slate, Bulky, statues, chandeliers, antiques and other items that are valuable or extraordinarily fragile.
+As another moving tip, we strongly recommend that on your Naples moving or Ft Myers moving jobs, we crate or pack all marble tops, glass tabletops, heavy wall ornaments, mirrors, pool table slate, Bulky, statues, chandeliers, antiques and other items that are valuable or extraordinarily fragile.

 Some things should stay in your possession as you move, such as:

 - Firearms (consult local laws)

 - Personal papers and documents (i.e.- birth certificates, insurance policies and deeds)